-12. In 2020/21, the service received 11,281 emergency calls to a wide range of incidents including property and countryside fires, road traffic collisions, water and animal rescues, collapsed structures and dealing with hazardous substances.
-In all we attended 7,018 incidents (7,901 incidents in 2019/20), about 135 a week.
-This represents an overall annual decrease of 883 incidents over the previous year, though the majority is accounted for by a 26.8% decline in Special Service incidents attended during the year.
-Analysis shows that most of this decrease occurred due to the extensive flooding in 2019/20.
-Recently introduced policies regarding assisting other agencies, such as West Mercia Police and the Ambulance Service, and weather conditions are now two major factors influencing the number of type of incidents attended.

-- 13. For the first time since 2016/17 the total number of incidents attended by the service has not followed the continually increasing pattern.
-Fires, special services and false alarms all decreased during 2020/21.
-False Alarms continue to be the largest proportion of incidents, representing almost one in every two incidents (47.7%), this represents an actual reduction in the number of false alarms attended a slight decrease of 3.1% on last year.
-There has been a decrease (2.5%) in the number of fires attended during the year.
+- 12. In 2021/22, the service received 16,212 emergency calls to a wide range of incidents including property and countryside fires, road traffic collisions, water and animal rescues, collapsed structures and dealing with hazardous substances.
+In all we attended 7,418 incidents (7,016 incidents in 2020/21), about 143 a week.
+This represents an overall annual increase of 402 incidents over the previous year, though the majority is accounted for by a 19% rise in Special Service incidents attended during the year.
+Analysis shows that most of this increase is largely a reflection of the population getting used to road use following the three waves of Covid-19 infections and national lockdown in 2020/21.
+However, assisting other agencies such as West Mercia Police and the Ambulance Service, and weather conditions are two major factors influencing the number of type of incidents attended. - 13.
+False Alarms continue to be the largest proportion of incidents, representing almost one in every two incidents (46.2%), this represents an actual increase in the number of false alarms attended a slight increase of 3.0% on last year.
+There has been a decrease (3.5%) in the number of fires attended during the year.
 The Service continues to work with businesses to reduce the number of automated false alarms, including working with occupiers to identify where false alarm activations are by repeat offenders.
 Fire Control Officers also challenge reports of alarms activating to assess whether the activation is false or not, and can quickly pass on information to attending crews. - 14.
-In terms of potential life risk incidents the Service attended 424 accidental dwelling fires in the two counties during 2020/21.
-This was a 5.6 per cent decrease compared with the previous year.
-Unfortunately, two people died in house fires.
+In terms of potential life risk incidents, the Service attended 404 accidental dwelling fires in the two counties during 2021/22.
+This was a 4.7 per cent decrease compared with the previous year.
+Unfortunately, three people died in house fires.
 While any death is a tragedy, the figures remain low given the relative size of the population.
-Injuries and fatalities in accidental dwelling fires represent approx. 4.6 casualties per 100,000 population.
-The Service also attended 501 road traffic collisions in 2020/21, 170 less than the previous year, however this reduction could have been due to the lockdown introduced during the Covid-19 pandemic.
+Injuries and fatalities in accidental dwelling fires represent approx. 4.0 casualties per 100,000 population.
+The Service also attended 663 road traffic collisions in 2021/22, 162 more than the previous year.